Siege tower: Ancient use

 However, large siege towers could be defeated by the defenders by flooding the ground in front of the wall, creating a moat that caused the tower to get bogged in the mud.
 The siege of Rhodes illustrates the important point that the larger siege towers needed level ground.
 Many castles and hill-top towns and forts were virtually invulnerable to siege tower attack simply due to topography.
 Smaller siege towers might be used on top of siege-mounds, made of earth, rubble and timber mounds in order to overtop a defensive wall.
-The remains of such a siege-ramp at Masada, for example, have survived almost 2,000 years and can still be seen today.
+For example, the remains of such a siege-ramp at Masada, Israel built by the Romans during the siege of Masada (72–73 AD) have survived and can still be seen today.

 On the other hand, almost all the largest cities were on large rivers, or the coast, and so did have part of their circuit wall vulnerable to these towers.
 Furthermore, the tower for such a target might be prefabricated elsewhere and brought dismantled to the target city by water.
-In some rare circumstances, such towers were mounted on ships to assault the coastal wall of a city: at the Siege of Cyzicus during the Third Mithridatic War, for example, towers were used in conjunction with more conventional siege weapons.
+In some rare circumstances, such towers were mounted on ships to assault the coastal wall of a city: at the Roman siege of Cyzicus during the Third Mithridatic War, for example, towers were used in conjunction with more conventional siege weapons.

 One of the oldest references to the mobile siege tower in Ancient China was a written dialogue primarily discussing naval warfare.
-In the Chinese Yuejueshu (Lost Records of the State of Yue) written by the later Han Dynasty author Yuan Kang in the year 52 AD, Wu Zixu (526 BC – 484 BC) purportedly discussed different ship types with King Helü of Wu (r.
+In the Chinese Yuejueshu (Lost Records of the State of Yue) written by the later Han dynasty author Yuan Kang in the year 52 AD, Wu Zixu (526 BC – 484 BC) purportedly discussed different ship types with King Helü of Wu (r.
 514 BC – 496 BC) while explaining military preparedness.
-Before labeling the types of warships used, Zixu said:
+Before labeling the types of warships used, Wu said: